Sebastiaan76/truefx-downloader/README.md

 This repository contains a number of useful tools to download, transform and import historical FX data from http://www.truefx.com.

 These are:
-* downloader.py - use this to download historical data from truefx.com.
+* downloader.py - [No longer works] use this to download historical data from truefx.com.
 * Database.py - use this to import the resulting directory of CSV files into a postgres database
 * Candle.py - use this to transform tick data from either CSV or postgres into OHLC data - i.e. candlesticks.

-## download.py
+## download.py [ no longer works ]

 This script will download selected, or all available historical data from https://www.truefx.com